 Vastu Shastra: is an ancient Indian Vedic Building Science which lays down guidelines on the construction of buildings, so that they vibrate in harmony with the natural environment by managing the flow of cosmic energy (prana) through and around them.
 The proper flow of cosmic energy through a building is believed to have a positive effect on the inhabitants, resulting in their well-being, peace and prosperity.

-To achieve this, Vastu Shastra takes advantage of and manipulates the natural resources like Sun, wind, magnetic orientation, the topography of the site, the surrounding roads, trees, water sources, structures etc. to design balanced, living buildings that breathe and are in tune with their surroundings.
+To achieve this, Vastu Shastra takes advantage of and manipulates the natural resources like the Sun, Earth’s magnetic field, cardinal directions, Earth’s energy fields, elements of Nature, wind, the topography of the site, the surrounding roads, trees, water sources, structures etc. to design balanced, living buildings that breathe and are in tune with their surroundings.

 I am not a Vastu Specialist but in my experience as an Architect, I have applied the principles of Vastu logically in the buildings that I have designed, as well as in my own house and I can say with certainty that they do make a positive difference to the state of mind of the inhabitants.
+(You can visit my website: Ravi and Minu, Architects).
 These Vastu principles are based on common sense and when applied correctly, create a well-designed, well-ventilated, hygienic, beautiful building that stands apart and is noticed by others.
 Naturally the inhabitants are happy to be in this building and are proud of it as it adds value to them.

 My aim is to explain Vastu Shastra scientifically with whatever knowledge I have, so as to make you realise that it is a ‘Science’ which can bring positive effects to your lives by its correct application.
 I hope that you will stop fearing Vastu Shastra, but instead look at it as something useful which you can benefit from.
 I have explained it in a simple language, addressed the Vastu guidelines individually and given ‘my interpretation’ of the scientific explanation for each one of them.